- What is TestInvite?

 - Reuse across tests — the same question can appear in multiple tests without duplication.
 Update it once and all tests that reference it reflect the change.

-- Organize at scale — folders, tags, and the schema keep your library structured even when it contains thousands of questions.
+- Organize at scale — folders, sub-folders, tags, labels, language, and status keep your library structured and filterable even when it contains thousands of questions.

 - Measure competencies — assign scoring dimensions to questions so test results show not just a total score but a breakdown by skill or competency area.